 First comes baby (bump), then comes marriage!
 While there's no shortage of celebrities who have said "I do" with their baby bumps, it can be a bit tougher for non-famous expecting brides to score the perfect maternity wedding dress without access to an expert tailor or designer.
 Planning a wedding with a bun in the oven is hard enough with pregnancy hormones thrown into the mix, but factor in finding the dress of your dreams that can also accommodate your growing bump and it might feel like you're faced with a dilemma worse than morning sickness.

-To help alleviate some of the stress that comes along with wedding dress shopping while pregnant, we reached out to a few experts to dish some tips on finding the maternity wedding dress you never knew you needed.
-We also rounded up some of the best wedding dresses for pregnant brides on the market to help narrow down your search.
+To help alleviate some of the stress that comes along with wedding dress shopping while pregnant, we reached out to a few experts to dish some tips on finding the maternity wedding dress that's right for you.

 1. Call the Bridal Salon First